shakacode/use-ssr-computation.macro/README.md

 The subscription function will only be called on the client side.
 Only in the following cases:
 - The computation is not cached before (there is a cache miss).
 - The `fetchSubscriptions` function is called.
-In this case, all SSR computaiton files are downloaded and executed.
+In this case, all SSR computation files are downloaded and executed.

 **The `compute` function will be called first and then the `subscribe` function.**
 ```javascript